How Will You Measure Your Life

 Just This once

-We often fail to make the right choice because we focus too much on Sunk Cost.
+We often fail to make the right choice because we focus too much on Past costs irrationally justify future commitment decisions.
 We let our past limit our thinking.

-We should live with Integrity.
+We should live with Living in alignment with your values.
 It's easier to never break our rules, than to do things "just this once".
 When a line has been crossed, it becomes much easier to cross it again, until eventually the line doesn't exist anymore, and we have failed to live according to our values.

 Epilogue